venkateshreddy/nodejs-practice/README.md

 # nodejs-practice
-## This is the project fro Node JS.
+## This is the project for Node JS.